mhaugrud/msumcspy/_sources/PythonTurtle/race.rst

 Turtle Racing Lab
 =================

-.. admonition:: Lab

 In this guided lab exercise we will work through a simple problem solving exercise related to having some turtles race.

 Random Numbers